rishu0511/Weather_react/README.md

 ```

 ## Running the project locally
-First of all you have to change appid in Weather_react_frontend/src/components
-/fetch.jsx(line no 58) by taking apikey from https://home.openweathermap.org/api_keys (first you have to singup there then you will get apikey)
 If you want to test your project locally, you can use the following commands:
 ```bash
 #first copy all file to your project directory